 Braiins is not a general or management accounting system i.e. it is not intended for sales ledger, stock ledger, VAT/GST, payroll etc. processing.

-Rather it works with such systems to specialise in the Integrated/Financial Reporting (IFR) annual or quarterly “end product”, business reports, ad hoc analysis/querying of IFR data, and networking related to such data.
+Rather it works with such systems to specialise in the Integrated/Financial Reporting (IFR) annual or periodic (usually quarterly) “end product”, business reports, ad hoc analysis/querying of IFR data, and networking related to such data.

-Accordingly, annual and optionally quarterly data is stored, and kept indefinitely, but Braiins does not cater for monthly figures or handle cents/pence.
+Accordingly, annual and optionally periodic data is stored, and kept indefinitely, but Braiins does not cater for cents/pence.
 Money values are stored as integer values, whether shown in reports in units, thousands or millions.

 Braiins and XBRL